 To my great regret, there was never going to be time on my recent course to cover paragraphing, which is pretty much of an art.
 In the book we say that the important thing is that each paragraph is about a single topic.
 The end of the paragraph will show the reader that the topic has changed, or at least shifted in some way.

 Of course, in the case of dialogue, every time someone starts to speak, there is a new paragraph to show the reader that he is listening to someone new.

 Paragraphs and White Space

 In design terms, a paragraph delivers white space to the page.
 In a novel, where the text is mostly continuous, this consists of irregular blank patches at the end of a last line of the paragraph.
-You will see the effect of that over the reader’s shoulder, right.
+You will see the effect of that over the reader’s shoulder, left.